rgugs/Coding_Notes/Git/common-commands.md

 `git add <filepath>` - Adds specific file with untracked changes to index

+`git rm <filepath>` - Removes specific file with untracked changes to index

-`git reset .` - Resets all added files with changes that have been added to the index
+`git reset` - Resets all added files with changes that have been added to the index

 `git reset <filepath>` - Resets specific file with changes that has been added to index